-In 2022 more than 2,000 seed balls were created at several events.
+In 2022 more than 3,000 seed balls were created at several events.
 What a great group of volunteers - You Are Awesome!
-We are now busy prepping to "toss" the seed balls at the end of October and in early November.
+We "tossed" the seed balls at the end of October and We're looking forward to seeing little baby milkweeds growing.
 Thanks so much for your support!

 Upcoming Seed Ball Making Events

 We hope you will join us!

 Email DebbieJoKelley14@gmail.com for details